waedbara/Airflow-PipelineForCovid19CasesReports/README.md

-# Building Airflow Pipeline to generate reports for Jordan from 2020 to now,
+# Building Airflow Pipeline to generate reports for Jordan from 2020 to now.

-# Data Source from COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University up to now.
+# Data Source:- COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University up to now.

 # Airflow Day